Best Online Tax Software

 Doing your taxes can feel like going to the dentist — a necessary, painful evil — but the best online tax software makes the process of paying Uncle Sam simple.
 They translate all the jargon for you and assemble entries into bite-sized, multiple-choice questions so you can quickly collect your refund.
 They even give you positive encouragement along the way, like You’re almost done!

-To find the best, we pored over dozens of articles, reviews, and blog posts; chatted with a few tax experts; and sifted through lots of dry IRS data to whittle our 22 contenders down to the top few.
 After hand-testing the finalists, we’re confident that Turbo Tax, H&R Block, and TaxAct are the best out there.
 All three of them have easy-to-use interfaces, conversational language that doesn’t read like a tax form, and excellent customer service to help with questions.